hiredman/bnfu/README.md

 see `org.thelastcitadel.bnfu.prolog` and
 `org.thelastcitadel.bnfu.stomp` for examples.

-if you reference a rule, but leave at a definition you can hand write the function for that rule.
+if you reference a rule, but leave out a definition you can hand write the function for that rule.

 ## License